Convidecia

-AD5-nCOV, trade-named Convidecia, is a single-dose viral vector vaccine for COVID-19 developed by CanSino Biologics.
-It conducted its Phase III trials in Argentina, Chile, Mexico, Pakistan, Russia, and Saudi Arabia with 40,000 participants.
+AD5-nCOV, trade-named Convidecia, is a single-dose viral vector vaccine for COVID-19 that is also used as an inhaled booster.
+It was developed by CanSino Biologics, with Phase III trials conducted in Argentina, Chile, Mexico, Pakistan, Russia, and Saudi Arabia with 40,000 participants.

 In February 2021, global data from Phase III trials and 101 COVID cases showed that the intramuscular version of the vaccine had a 65.7% efficacy in preventing moderate symptoms of COVID-19, and 91% efficacy in preventing severe disease.
 It has similar efficacy to the Janssen vaccine, another one-shot adenovirus vector vaccine with 66% efficacy in a global trial.
 Convidecia is similar to other viral vector vaccines like AZD1222, Gam-COVID-Vac, and Ad26.COV2.S.
 Its single-dose regimen and normal refrigerator storage requirement (2° to 8 °C) could make it a favorable vaccine option for many countries.
-It is currently under evaluation for emergency use listing by the WHO.
-On May 19 2022, WHO issued EUL for the vaccine.
+In May 2022, the World Health Organization issued an emergency use listing for the vaccine.

 A Phase I study published in The Lancet showed two doses of a nebulised version of Convidecia (inhaled through the mouth) resulted in neutralising antibody responses similar to the existing one-dose injection.

 Convidecia and the Pakistani version called PakVac are approved for use by some countries in Asia, Europe, and Latin America.
 Production capacity for Ad5-NCov should reach 500 million doses in 2021.
 Manufacturing will take place in China, with filling and finishing of the vaccine additionally also taking place in Malaysia, Mexico, and Pakistan.